 ESL is a profit-oriented entity, and these financial statements comply with International Financial Reporting Standards (IFRS).
 These financial statements also comply with New Zealand International Reporting Standards (NZ IFRS).
+ESL is reporting as a Tier 1 entity.

 The accounting policies set out below have been applied consistently in all periods presented in the financial statements.